 3. The Party rejects political corruption, vote‑buying, intimidation, and misuse of public resources.

-Article IX – Accountability And Discipline
+Article XI – Accountability And Discipline

 1. The DRP shall maintain a Code of Ethics to govern the conduct of members and officials.